 You can take the quiz at debtmoneyquiz.ca

-• Talk to your bank early.
+- Talk to your bank early.
 Banks work with their clients who are facing financial difficulty to help them stay in good standing with their creditors.
-If you’re struggling, talk to your bank and your other creditors to discuss the situation and find out if there are options to help you pay off your debt.
+If you are struggling, talk to your bank and your other creditors to discuss the situation and find out if there are options to help you pay off your debt.
 Banks may be able to be flexible and help customers make alternative arrangements to repay the money they owe to their bank.
 For example, banks may be able to help you by providing advice, debt counselling and flexible loan repayment arrangements such as loan consolidation or lengthening the term of the debt to reduce regular payments.
 They may also refer you to a not-for-profit credit counselling agency if they feel it would be helpful.

-• Seek help from a not-for-profit credit counselling agency.
+- Seek help from a not-for-profit credit counselling agency.
 You may seek help from a not-for-profit credit counselling agency, which provides guidance on budgeting and money management and, if necessary, intervention on repaying debts through structured debt management plans.
 Not-for-profit credit counselling agencies provide several different services.
 For some clients, general money management education and counselling may be enough help.
 For others, the counsellor may talk with creditors to help them understand the client’s situation and make alternate arrangements for the client to repay the debt directly.
 For still others, a debt management program may be appropriate so that the counsellor can negotiate arrangements with creditors, provide ongoing counselling and channel the payments to creditors.

 Using Credit Wisely